3rekse/makecode-omarillo-logo-lesson2/README.md

 ```

 ## Step 3
-** Try Out**
+** Try it Out**

 Notice the number 25 in the block.
-It can be changed to different numbers to move the **Turtle** a certain distance.
+The number can be changed to move the **Turtle** a different distance.
 Try moving the **Turtle** some different distances.
 ```blocks
 turtle.showTurtle()
 turtle.moveTurtleDirection(TurtleDirection.Forward, 75)
 ```

 ## Step 4
 You might have also noticed the the word "forward" is actually a menu.
-Besides forwards, you can also move backwards.
+If you select it, you have the option to go forwards or backwards.
 ```blocks
 turtle.showTurtle()
 turtle.moveTurtleDirection(TurtleDirection.Backward, 25)
 ```

 ## Step 5
-** Try Out**
+** Try it Out**

 Try moving the **Turtle** some different distances backwards.
 ```blocks